SongMadison/TeachingExpDesign/README.md

 # TeachingExpDesign

-This repository is used for storing/updating my codes ofrexperiments
+This repository is used for storing/updating my codes ofr experiments